 We check several hundred attributes, the final list of them depends on the product category.
 The more attributes a product has filled in, the easier it is to find it via search.

-This list does not include a text description of the product.
-Therefore, it is very important for the seller to fill in namely the product attributes: the more fully the product is described, the more likely customers will see it in the search results.
+This list doesn’t include reviews and questions about the product.
+Therefore, it’s very important for the seller to fill in namely the product attributes: the more fully the product is described, the more likely customers will see it in the search results.

 Converting and normalizing a query #

 Before selecting candidates, the search engine performs a chain of query transformations to make sure that the suitable candidates won’t be missed: